bilalsoomro/debugging-deep-neural-networks/README.md

 # Towards Debugging Deep Neural Networks by Generating Speech Utterances
-This repo contains the code for the paper "Toward Debugging Deep Neural Networks by Generating Speech Utterances"
+This repo contains the code for the paper "Towards Debugging Deep Neural Networks by Generating Speech Utterances"

 ## Main files: